 The Ricoh Group sees intellectual property, the fruits of technical development, as an important management asset.
-We work to acquire and exploit intellectual property to develop and protect our business, while encouraging the creation of valuable intellectual property based on a technological strategy.
+We work to acquire and exploit intellectual property to develop and protect our business, while encouraging the creation of valuable intellectual property based on a business strategy and a technological strategy.

 |Number of publication of

 |Number of maintained Japanese patent rights||24,838 (as of the end of March, 2016)|

 |Number of maintained overseas patent rights||24,206 (as of the end of March, 2016)|

 Figure 1: Number of registered patents in Japan and overseas

 Ricoh’s intellectual property activities began with a camera patent application in 1947.
 The patent management section was first organized in 1958 when the first person dedicated to patents was assigned.
 The intellectual property department has then expanded and strengthened as Ricoh business grew exponentially over the intervening decades.

 Our Intellectual Property Division comprises the Intellectual Property Development Center and the Intellectual Property Strategy Center.
 These departments are respectively tasked with patent prosecution, external affairs and licensing.